WE ARE HERE

-The body and the narrative are at the heart of Epheas Maposa's work: bodies that are half human, half animal, with very marked lines, evolving in surrealist and baroque worlds.
-Each work delivers a narrative on the thread, mixing in an assumed dreamlike vein, drawn details and colourist motifs.
-A prolific narrator, he uses the distortion of bodies and spaces to create disillusioned tales that testify to the breakdown of Zimbabwe's social and political structure.
+The body and the narrative are central in Epheas Maposa's work: half-man, half-animal creatures, with strong lines, evolving in surrealist and baroque universes.
+Each work delivers a narrative on the edge, mixing in a dreamlike vein, drawn details and colourful motifs.
+A prolific narrator, Epheas Maposa uses the distortion of bodies and spaces to create disillusioned stories about the decay of Zimbabwe's social and political structure.

 Evans Tinashe Mutenga